occampos/Global_Happiness_Analysis/README.md

 # Patterns in Global Happiness

 The World Happiness Report, a publication by the Sustainable Development Solutions Network, draws its insights from Gallup World Poll data.
-This report mirrors the global plea for greater emphasis on the global call for prioritizing happiness and well-being in governmental policy considerations.
+This report reflects on the global plea for greater emphasis on the global call for prioritizing happiness and well-being in governmental policy considerations.
 It assesses the current global happiness levels and delves into how the study of happiness clarifies the differences in happiness among individuals and nations, emphasizing its significance in policymaking.

 The annual happiness rankings are rooted in life evaluations conducted through the Gallup World Poll.
 These rankings stem from responses to the principal life evaluation question, utilizing the Cantril ladder.
 This approach prompts individuals to visualize a scale where 10 signifies the highest possible life satisfaction and 0 signifies the lowest.
 Respondents are then prompted to assess their own current lives on this scale.

 This analysis draws on data from the World Happiness Report and is divided into two sections: one examining the current year of 2023, and the other providing an assessment across all recorded years.

 *Relveant questuons include:*

-+ What country-specific features are most commonly associated with higher levels of happiness?
++ How is happiness influenced by different country features?
++ How do countries that maintain consistent levels of happiness differ from those where happiness levels constantly change?
++ Is happiness globally correlated, or does it predominantly manifest at an individual country level?

++ Can a nation experiencing unhappiness generally anticipate a progression towards greater happiness over time?
 + Does a general upward trend in happiness exist?
++ Has the pandemic in 2020 impacted the world consistenly?

+- What country-specific features are most commonly associated with higher levels of happiness?
++ Does a general upward trend in happiness exist?
-+ Do nations experiencing an above average happiness likely to mantain its happiness?
+- Do nations experiencing an above average happiness likely to mantain its happiness?
-+ Is happiness globally correlated, or does it predominantly manifest at an individual country level?
+- Is happiness globally correlated, or does it predominantly manifest at an individual country level?
 + Can a nation experiencing unhappiness anticipate a progression towards greater happiness over time?
 + Has the pandemic in 2020 impacted the world consistenly?